JasonBoy/blog/src/posts/react-server-side-rendering-with-koa.md

   }
 }
 ```
-Now that if it's rendered by server side, just grad all the stuff, html and data, otherwise fetch on the client side just like a normal SPA.
+Now that if it's rendered by server side, just grab all the stuff, html and data, otherwise fetch on the client side just like a normal SPA.

 ### 🎉React-v16 updates